byuitechops/canvas-add-student-data/README.md

-# canvas-add-student-data
+# Canvas Add Student Data
-This is a CLI that creates student submission data in all the courses linked to a specific Canvas blue print master course
+This is a CLI that creates student submission data in all the courses linked to a specific Canvas blue print master course.

+## Requirements

+### Enroll Students Into course
+1. Enroll four students into the course
+1. Two students will do all the submitting
+1. Other two students are there only for group actions

+### Quizzes

+1. Two students compleat one quiz that contains five auto feedback questions
+1. Two students compleat one quiz that is contain two teacher graded questions

+### Discussion Board

+1. Two students submit posts to one discussion board
+1. A total of five posts alternating between the two students

+### Assignments

+1. One assignment that requires a **MS Word** file uploaded with two students submissions
+1. One assignment that requires a **MS Excel** file uploaded with two students submissions
+1. One assignment that requires a **Plane Text** typed in with two students submissions
+1. One assignment that requires a **URL** typed in with two students submissions
+1. One group assignment that requires only one student from each group to upload a **PDF** file

+### Groups

+1. Enroll all four students into a group set called *Teacher Editable* so teachers can practice editing groups
+   * Two groups with two students each
+1. Enroll the four students into a group set called *Group Assignment* for assignments requirement number five.
+   * Two groups with two students each
+   * Make sure that the two students that do the submitting end up in different groups